Step Motor Basics

 Inductance (L) has a property called inductive reactance, which for the purposes of this discussion may be thought of as a resistance proportional to frequency and therefore motor speed.

-According to Ohm’s law, current is equal to voltage divided by resistance.
-In this case we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.
+According to Ohm’s law, the current is equal to voltage divided by resistance.
+In this case, we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.

 Since torque is proportional to ampere-turns (current times the number of turns of wire in the winding), and current is the inverse of speed, torque also has to be the inverse of speed.

-In an ideal step motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
-Because current is proportional to torque, motor current would be infinite at zero as well.
+In an ideal stepper motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
+Because current is proportional to torque, the motor current would be infinite at zero as well.

 To prevent this, the drive must be set to limit the motor current to its rated value.
 Because torque is proportional to current, motor torque is constant from zero speed to the corner speed.
 Above the corner speed, motor current is limited by the motor’s inductive reactance.